Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • Dry the power bank before putting it back in your bag

-Shock resistance ensures that a drop or impact usually won't cause immediate damage.
+The shock resistance ensures that a fall or bump usually does not cause immediate damage.
 This makes these power banks suitable for active situations like hiking, cycling, festivals, and outdoor vacations.
-However, common sense remains important.
-Avoid hard knocks and store the power bank safely when not in use.
+Common sense remains important.
+Avoid hard impacts and store the power bank safely when not in use.

-Which cables and connections are built in and do I need any separate cables?
+Which cables and connectors are built-in, and do I still need separate cables

-Designed for convenience on the go, these solar power banks feature multiple built-in cables and connectors.
-This allows you to charge directly in many situations without having to find or carry separate cables.
+These solar power banks are designed for convenience on the go and therefore feature multiple built-in cables and connectors.
+This allows you to charge directly in many situations without first having to find or carry separate cables.

-In practice, this means you'll almost always have a suitable connection for your smartphone or other device.
-This is especially convenient during travel, festivals, or outdoor activities, where you don't always want to have everything at hand.
+In practice, this means you almost always have a suitable connector for your smartphone or other device with you.
+This is especially convenient during travel, festivals, or outdoor activities, where you don’t want to carry everything all the time.

-However, it might be smart to take one extra cable with you:
+Still, it can be smart to bring one extra cable:

-• If you also use a tablet, e-reader or other device with a specific connection
+• If you also use a tablet, e-reader, or other device with a specific connector

-• If you want to charge faster with your own cable that supports fast charging
+• If you want faster charging with your own cable that supports fast charging

-• If you want to charge multiple devices simultaneously without relying on built-in cables
+• If you want to charge multiple devices at the same time without relying on the built-in cables

-Think of built-in cables as convenience and security.
-A separate cable is primarily an extra backup for specific situations.
+Think of the built-in cables as convenience and assurance.
+A separate cable is mainly an extra backup for specific situations.

-In many cases, it's technically possible to charge the power bank while simultaneously charging a device.
-This is also called pass-through charging.
-While this is possible, it's not always the most efficient way to charge.
+In many cases, it is technically possible to charge the power bank while simultaneously charging a device.
+This is called pass-through charging.
+Although possible, it is not always the most efficient way to charge.

-If you have access to power, it's usually best to fully charge the power bank itself first and then your devices.
-This way, you maximize the charging capacity and prevent unnecessary energy loss.
+When you have access to power, it usually works better to fully charge the power bank first and then your devices.
+This way, you make optimal use of the charging capacity and avoid unnecessary energy loss.

-There are situations where simultaneous charging can be useful
+There are situations where charging simultaneously can be convenient

-• When you have access to power for a short time and need quick accessibility
+• When you have short access to power and need quick availability

 • If you mainly charge slowly and speed is less important

-Please note that charging is often slower in this situation, as the power is distributed between the power bank and the connected device.
+Keep in mind that charging in this situation often takes longer because the power is divided between the power bank and the connected device.

-These solar power banks feature multiple built-in protections designed to protect both the power bank itself and your connected devices.
-These include protection against overheating, overvoltage, short circuits, and overload.
+These solar power banks are equipped with multiple built-in protections designed to safeguard both the power bank itself and your connected devices.
+This includes protection against overheating, overvoltage, short circuits, and overload.

 In practice, this means you can safely charge your phone, tablet, or accessories, even during longer sessions.
-This is especially reassuring when using outdoors, as conditions like heat and sunlight can put extra strain on your battery.
+Especially for outdoor use, this is reassuring because conditions like heat and sunlight can add extra strain.

-You can also contribute to safe use by:
+In addition, you can contribute to safe use by:

-• Preferably use high-quality cables that are suitable for the power of your device.
+• Preferably use quality cables suitable for your device’s power

 • Place the power bank on a stable surface when charging quickly

-By following these simple guidelines, you will not only extend the lifespan of your devices, but also that of the power bank itself.
+By following these simple guidelines, you not only extend the lifespan of your devices but also that of the power bank itself.

-Can you take a solar power bank on a plane?
+Is a solar power bank allowed on the plane ▸

-In many cases, a solar power bank is allowed on the plane, provided it's carried in your carry-on luggage.
-Power banks are generally not permitted in checked baggage due to safety regulations regarding lithium batteries.
+In many cases, a solar power bank is allowed on the plane, provided it is carried in the carry-on luggage.
+Power banks are generally not allowed in checked baggage due to safety regulations concerning lithium batteries.

-The exact requirements may vary by airline, for example, regarding maximum capacity or the number of power banks you can take.
-It's therefore always wise to check this beforehand.
+Exact conditions may vary by airline, for example regarding maximum capacity or the number of power banks you may bring.
+It is therefore always wise to check this in advance.

 Practical tips for traveling with a power bank

-• Always take the power bank with you in your hand luggage
+• Always carry the power bank in your carry-on luggage

-• Switch off the power bank during transport
+• Turn off the power bank during transport

 • Make sure the connections are not accidentally activated in your bag

-This way you avoid surprises at the security check and you can travel carefree with your power bank.
+This way you avoid surprises at security checks and can travel worry-free with your power bank.

-What additional features make these solar power banks suitable for outdoor use?
+Which extra features make these solar power banks suitable for outdoor use

-Besides capacity and solar charging, these solar power banks offer additional features that are especially valuable outdoors.
+Besides capacity and solar charging, these solar power banks have extra features that add a lot of value especially outdoors.
 These features are designed to make you more independent and better prepared during travel and outdoor activities.

 Examples of practical extras